weecology/DeepForest/docs/prebuilt.md

 # Prebuilt models

-DeepForest current has two prebuilt models.
+At the moment, DeepForest has two prebuilt models: Bird Detection and Tree Crown Detection.

 ## Tree Crown Detection

 The model was initially described in [Remote Sensing](https://www.mdpi.com/2072-4292/11/11/1309) on a single site.
 The prebuilt model uses a semi-supervised approach in which millions of moderate quality annotations are generated using a LiDAR unsupervised tree detection algorithm, followed by hand-annotations of RGB imagery from select sites.
-Comparisons among geographic sites was added in [Ecological Informatics](https://www.sciencedirect.com/science/article/pii/S157495412030011X).
-The model was further improved and the python package was released in [Methods in Ecology and Evolution](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13472)
+Comparisons among geographic sites were added to [Ecological Informatics](https://www.sciencedirect.com/science/article/pii/S157495412030011X).
+The model was further improved, and the Python package was released in [Methods in Ecology and Evolution](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13472).

 ![image](../www/MEE_Figure4.png)